Glen Orchy, Glencoe and Loch Linnhe Loop, West Coast of the Scottish Highlands.

 - Taynuilt to Portnacroish

-Tip: There are a few tight twists and turns up here.
+Tip: There are heaps of Scotland’s famous tight twists and turns up here.
 If you get stuck behind another vehicle, make sure you know it’s clear to overtake, and do so at a safe speed.

 Stage 6 (23 mins)